 Technology has been a lifeline to help many small businesses during the COVID-19 crisis.
 And online tools can help people get new skills and find good-paying jobs.
 Nearly two-thirds of all new jobs created since 2010 require either high-level or medium-level digital skills.
 This presents a challenge for many job seekers, as well as to America’s long-term economic security.
 People need good jobs, and the broader economy needs their energy and skills to support our future growth.

 College degrees are out of reach for many Americans, and you shouldn’t need a college diploma to have economic security.
 We need new, accessible job-training solutions—from enhanced vocational programs to online education—to help America recover and rebuild.

 Our Grow with Google initiative helps people get the skills they need to get a job or grow their business.
 Today we’re announcing a new suite of Google Career Certificates that will help Americans get qualifications in high-paying high-growth job fields—no college degree required.
-We will fund 100,000 need-based scholarships and at Google we will consider our new career certificates as the equivalent of a four-year degree for related roles.
+We will fund 100,000 need-based scholarships, and at Google, these certificates will qualify applicants for eligible roles, such as apprenticeships and certain introductory-level jobs.
 We’re also committing $10 million in job training Google.org grants for communities across America, working with partners like YWCA, NPower and JFF.

 Here are more details on today’s announcements:

 Three new Google Career Certificates in the high-paying, high-growth career fields of Data Analytics, Project Management, and User Experience (UX) Design.
 Like our IT Support and Automation in Python Certificates, these new career programs are designed and taught by Google employees who work in these fields.
 The programs equip participants with the essential skills they need to get a job.
 No degree or prior experience is required to take the courses.